ibm-messaging/mq-dev-samples/TechCon21/README.md

 ### Start a new queue manager container, this time passing a key and certificate for the server to use

+Note you will need to stop your existing container with ```docker stop``` as the ports have been allocated to it, or change the port you use locally (e.g. from 1414 to 1415) to avoid the conflict.

 ```
 docker run --name mqtls --env LICENSE=accept --env MQ_QMGR_NAME=QM1 --volume [!!path to directory with key and crt files!!]:/etc/mqm/pki/keys/mykey --publish 1414:1414 --publish 9443:9443 --detach --env MQ_APP_PASSWORD=passw0rd ibmcom/mq:latest
 ```